 7: Do not leave anything blank

 There is no penalty for guessing on the multiple choice, so you should NEVER leave any blank.
 If you are struggling on a free response question, write down anything that you know...even if it's just a formula.
-There is a chance you could earn partial credit.
+There is always a chance you could earn partial credit.

 8: Know the formula sheet